-Antoine Griezmann’s future will be decided before the World Cup.
-Taht’s what the Frenchman claims.
+Antoine Griezmann's future will be decided before the World Cup.
+That's what the Frenchman claims.
 He could be a Manchester United transfer target once more.
-José Mourinho’s men missed out on signing the Frenchman during the summer window with the player opting to stay at Atlético Madrid.
+José Mourinho's men missed out on signing the striker during the summer window with the player opting to stay at Atlético Madrid.

 Griezmann signed a new deal with the Spanish side after deciding to stay for the duration of their transfer ban, increasing his release clause to €200million.
 However, that figure will drop back down to €100million at the end of the current campaign, and United should be willing to trigger it.

 The Red Devils have no problem going big in the market, a year after splashing around £140million on Paul Pogba, Henrikh Mkhitaryan and Eric Bailly, the club parted with a similar figure to bring Romelu Lukaku, Nemanja Matić and Victor Lindelöf to Old Trafford, and further spending is expected of Mourinho in the summer of 2018.